 Cancer is a condition requiring ongoing family caregiving support, particularly during the palliative stage of care.
 Without adequate support services, family caregivers are at risk for depression and poor health, and loved ones with cancer are at risk for inadequate care.
 For such families, in-home respite care can be invaluable.

 Yet, respite care services are under-utilized, largely due to the inflexibility of services and families’ lack of trust in providers’ abilities.
-For families with complex care needs, nurses may be best positioned to provide trusted and flexible respite care.
 Mobile applications (“apps”) are being used in other industries to make services more flexible.
-However, to our knowledge, no apps have been developed to coordinate nurse-provided respite care services for families with cancer.
+However, to our knowledge, no apps have been developed to coordinate trusted and flexible respite care services for families with cancer.